Accepting online and in-person consultation | (416)-708-8894 | support@holisticaretrauma.com | 4257 Sherwoodtowne Blvd, Suite 200, Mississauga, ON

 After That

-We review your cycle map, refine skills, and add partner sessions if you choose.
+We review progress, refine skills, and add partner sessions if you choose.

 — PRIYA JEY, REGISTERED PSYCHOTHERAPIST (QUALIFYING)